sobhushan/Ailustrations/README.md

 ## How It Works: Bridging the Gap Between AI and Human Expertise

-Imagino isn't just another image generation tool; it’s a hybrid platform that blends the creative power of AI with the nuanced expertise of human designers.
+Ailustrations isn't just another image generation tool; it’s a hybrid platform that blends the creative power of AI with the nuanced expertise of human designers.
 Here’s how it works:

 - **AI-Powered Art Generation**: The application uses **Stable Diffusion XL** to generate images from simple prompts, offering fast, high-quality visual outputs.
 This is great for quickly brainstorming concepts or creating content for projects.
 - **Instant Image Refinement**: Sometimes, AI doesn't fully capture your vision.
 That's where the **real-time feedback loop** comes in.
 You can immediately communicate with the AI to refine your designs through a chat interface, making quick changes to styles, colors, and elements.
-- **Human Expertise for Perfection**: If the AI isn't quite getting it right, Imagino bridges the gap by offering the ability to directly connect with a **human expert designer** via the **Tawk.to chat widget**.
+- **Human Expertise for Perfection**: If the AI isn't quite getting it right, Ailustrations bridges the gap by offering the ability to directly connect with a **human expert designer** via the **Tawk.to chat widget**.
 Whether you need design tweaks, specific adjustments, or a fresh perspective, a professional designer can step in to enhance your image.
 - **Seamless Transition Between AI and Human**: The flow from AI to human expert is smooth and intuitive, ensuring that users can keep their creative process moving forward without interruption.

-## Why Choose Imagino?
+## Why Choose Ailustrations?

 - **Speed & Efficiency**: AI generates instant results, but when it doesn’t meet your expectations, human designers are just a click away.
 - **Creative Freedom**: Enjoy a variety of AI-generated options, then work with a designer to fine-tune them to your precise needs.